BOISE, Idaho – Boise State senior Westly Perryman had a different scenario in mind for his final home game.

-The win was the third straight for the Aztecs (23-6, 9-4 Mountain West), who stayed in a tie for first place with New Mexico heading into Saturday's regular season finales.
-San Diego State travels to TCU this weekend, while New Mexico hosts the Broncos.
+The win was the third straight for the Aztecs, who stayed in a tie for first place with New Mexico heading into Saturday's regular season finales.
+San Diego State travels to TCU this weekend, while Boise State travels to New Mexico.

 Franklin scored 12 points in the first half, helping SDSU take a 38-22 lead.
 Boise State surged early in the second half, at one point cutting the lead to 11 points, but Franklin and the Aztecs never let the Broncos get any closer.